Hershey’s Old Fashioned Cocoa Fudge

 I’ve made this fudge for decades and when I first started making it, I too pitched a few batches.
 But after a few “so-called” flopped batches, I was determined to get it right!!
 After all, Hershey’s cocoa isn’t exactly cheap and neither is sugar.
 After I finally realized what I was doing wrong, I realized those “so-called” flopped batches didn’t flop after all.

 Before we get started, allow me to elaborate on testing this candy.
-I test many different candy recipes in cold water, including some fudge recipes, but this is one candy recipe that does not test well in cold water.
+I test many different candy recipes in cold water, including some fudge recipes, but this is one candy recipe that does not test well in cold water for me, due to the thinness of the cooked candy.
 The candy should form a soft-ball when dropped into cold water but it doesn’t.
 It dissolves into the water, even when has reached a soft-ball stage.
 Therefore, I advise using a candy thermometer for this recipe.

 - You need to make sure your candy thermometer is accurate.
 To make sure your candy thermometer is accurate see my post on how to Calibrate Candy Thermometers.
 An expensive candy thermometer doesn’t always ensure accuracy.
 A cheap $5.00 candy thermometer can sometimes be more accurate than a more expensive one.